ply-ct/ply/docs/topics/values.md

 Values files that are specified but not present on the file system are simply ignored and no error is thrown.

 ## Environment Variables
-For secrets and other sensitive values, environment variables in the format ${ENV_VAR_NAME} are replaced in values files.
+For secrets and other sensitive values, environment variables in the form `${ENV_VAR_NAME}` are replaced in values files.
 Here's an example from [ply-demo global.json](https://github.com/ply-ct/ply-demo/blob/main/test/values/global.json):
 ```json
 {